Graph theory-based automated quantum algorithm for efficient querying of acyclic and multiloop causal configurations: The Minimum Clique-optimised quantum algorithm

-The three-eloop topology with twelve edges presented in this section, has been used as an illustrative example of the application of the MCA quantum algorithm.
-The sets contained in \texttt{MAUXc} in Eq.~(\ref{3_clauses_reduced}) represent the smallest set of eloop clauses for the most general three-eloop topology.
-Regarding the structure of the oracle operator through the eloop clauses in \texttt{MAUXc}, the \texttt{MUTc} sets given in \Eq{eq:MUTc_3e12} provide the most convenient clustering, whereas the sequence of sets in \texttt{OMUTc} shown in \Eq{eq:OMUTc_3e12} introduces an optimal ordering of the eloop clauses, thereby reducing the quantum circuit depth.
+Gathering the procedure described in Section~\ref{sec:Quantum} and Section~\ref{sec:OptandAut} provides the complete methodology of the MCA quantum algorithm.
+Specifically, this section has presented the procedure that characterised the MCA quantum algorithm, with the three-eloop topology in Fig.~\ref{fig:Sunrise_example}A as an illustrative example.
+The sets contained in \texttt{MAUXc}$^{(3,12)}$ in Eq.~(\ref{eq:MAUXc_3e12}) represent the smallest set of eloop clauses for the most general three-eloop topology, i.e. with an arbitrary number of edges per set.
+Regarding the structure of the oracle operator \texttt{MAUXc}$^{(3,12)}$ given in \Eq{eq:MAUXc_3e12} provides the sets of mutually exclusive clauses and thus the number of ancillary qubits, the \texttt{MUTc}$^{(3,12)}$ sets given in \Eq{eq:MUTc_3e12} provide the most convenient clustering, whereas the sequence of sets in \texttt{OMUTc}$^{(3,12)}$ shown in \Eq{eq:OMUTc_3e12} introduces the optimal ordering for the implementation of the eloop clauses.